floweredscarf/su25/projects/proj1b/index.md

 tests against a staff solution and check how many scenarios and edge cases are tested.
 You can receive partial credit for this component.
 [Here](./flags) is a list of them!

+Finally, again, all components inside the `gh2` package are optional and will not be scored.